MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 The qualities of a PWA combine **the best of the web and native apps**.
 PWAs run in browsers, like websites, but have access to native app features like the ability to work offline, be installed as a native app, support push notifications and periodic updates, access hardware features, and more.

 **PWAs are first-class citizens on Windows**.
 When installed, they behave like other apps.
-They can be added to the start menu, pinned to the task bar, handle files, run on user login, and more.
+They can be added to the Start Menu, pinned to the Taskbar, handle files, run on user login, and more.

 PWAs can also be **submitted to the Microsoft Store** where millions of Windows users can discover and easily install them alongside other Windows apps.